What is pH?

 If you notice any of the symptoms above, visit your healthcare provider to figure out what’s going on.
 They can help you to treat the symptoms.
 Avoid the above disruptors, when possible.
 “Normal” hormonal fluctuations can’t be avoided but stress really messes with your hormones.

-In my experience a good probiotic supplement really makes a difference in keeping a healthy vaginal microflora.
-And make sure no chemicals get near your vagina.
+In my experience, a good probiotic supplement really makes a difference in keeping a healthy vaginal microflora.
+And make sure no harsh chemicals get near your vagina.

 What is the pH of the cleansing oils?

 This is a question we get a lot.
 Only aqueous solutions have pH, oils do not have a pH value.
 So they don't mess with the pH either.

 * Before menstruation and after menopause, the pH tends to be higher than 4,5.